 Search engine marketing, such as search engine optimization and paid search engine advertising, is a wonderful way to promote your business online.
 However, there are right and wrong ways to do it.
-Check out these three examples of how NOT to use search engine marketing so that you can ensure that you’re on the right track.
+Check out these three examples of how NOT to use SEO so that you can ensure that you’re on the right track.

 1. Trying to Appeal to a Too-Large Audience